I beg to move,

 Although the Government have emphasised the 3% floor in funding drops, along with transitional arrangements in the interim before the hard formula is introduced in 2019, national minimum funding per pupil would guarantee certainty in safeguarding the financial provision of funding per pupil for all schools in Southend, and it would not harm or lead to the closure of schools that have an excellent academic record.
 I hope my right hon.
 Friend the Minister will not only have listened politely to what I have said but will actually take notice of the representations that I have made and that my hon.
 Friend the Member for Rochford and Southend East is about to make.

 I congratulate my hon.
 Friend the Member for Southend West (Sir David Amess) on his contribution and on initiating the debate.
-I particularly welcome the Minister, who is a beacon of stability in a Department in which Secretary of States can come and go.
+I particularly welcome the Minister, who is a beacon of stability in a Department in which Secretaries of State can come and go.
 I was an Education Whip during the Minister’s first incarnation as an Education Minister, and it is good to see him back in his proper place as a beacon of stability within that Department.

 I welcome the consultation, but for us, NFF stands more for national funding failure than national funding formula.
 I gently say to the Minister that, if the consultation does not result in changes, it will not pass through the House.
 My hon.
 Friend has said that he will not support it; I—as somebody who loyally supports the Government—will not support it if the funding formula does not change, both in relation to Southend and more generally.
 I agree with the principle of a national funding formula.
 I understand that an eighth of Government spending is on education so it cannot be an area that we do not look at and review, but it cannot be right that Southend is, as my hon.
 Friend said, one of four areas in which every school loses out—the only area to do so outside London.
 That seems wholly unacceptable.